kingjinho/notes_os/ch1.what_is_os/README.md

 #### 7. P2P(early 2000s ~ present)

 - Problem with Client-Server
-  - What is Server computer is overloaded?
+  - What if Server computer is overloading?
   - Web pages are just few KB, but music or streaming takes more than that

-- Solution to ease server overload?
+- Solution to ease server overloading?
   - What if we `as PCs are connected directly without server`?
   - Let server do the searching or things that may not cause overload, while `each of us(peer) is connected to each other when sending files or doing some heavy work.`